joeszafarowicz/CumulusWeatherAppWebsite/_pages/privacyterms.md

 ---

 **Last updated**
-July, 5, 2020
+January, 8, 2021

-# Privacy Matters
+# Your Privacy Matters
-From the start Cumulus has always been self funded and developed by a one man operation.
-My goal has always been about creating something that is unique and doesn't track users or sell their data.
-Your privacy matters most to Cumulus which is why it is built to not include any personally identifiable information and does not store any of that information on servers.
-I hope that someone finds it to be safe, useful, and reliable to check their local weather.
+Your privacy matters most to Cumulus which is why it is built to not track you or store any personally identifiable information on any servers.
+I hope that someone finds it to be safe, useful, and reliable to check the weather.

 <br>